Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 ### Sub-sections

 * Sub-titles - Name of company, position title, languages/tools used, location (optional).
 This can be two lines.
 * Dates - Include the start and end date ("present" if it is ongoing when you submit your resume).
-The format I use is "Abbreviated month year - Abbreviated month year" e.g. "Sep.
-2005 - June 2008".
 I put the dates on the right margin.
+The format I use is "Abbreviated month year - Abbreviated month year".
+    * There are multiple ways of abbreviating the months: Jun. vs June, Jul. vs July, Sep. vs Sept.
+Just keep it consistent throughout e.g. if September is abbreviated to "Sept." then abbreviate all instances in the same manner.
 * Points - There should be two to five points in each sub-section.
 More detail about points below.

 ## Projects